 How to get there?

-If you're coming from east, you will take road 87 by turning right from road 1.
-At this point puffins spots are also a 1 hour drive away.
+If you're coming from the east, you will take road 87 by turning right from road 1.
+At this point puffins, spots are also a 1-hour drive away.

-Because of it's location and small size - only 2 kilometers square - this place is perfect for those who like to go off the beaten paths.
-So if you want to discover other things than the most famous sites, you should consider to do a stop there.
-You will enjoy there a beautfiul lightouse and a picturesque black chirch - the oldest wooden church in Iceland by the way!
+Because of its location and small size - only 2 kilometers square - this place is perfect for those who like to go off the beaten paths.
+So if you want to discover other things than the most famous sites, you should consider doing a stop there.
+You will enjoy there a beautiful lighthouse and a picturesque black church - the oldest wooden church in Iceland by the way!

-You can go to this place with a boat, with daily departures from Djúpivogur at 13:00 from June to August.
+You can go to this place by boat, with daily departures from Djúpivogur at 13:00 from June to August.

 This place is like Papey Island: a remote, not too touristic place.

-In the olden times, farmer used to go to the island to grab some eggs and catch birds to eat.
+In the olden times, farmers used to go to the island to grab some eggs and catch birds to eat.
 While sailors used it as a shelter and fishing base.

-This large fjord is located between Snæfellsnes peninsula and the west fjords.
-Some tour departs from Stykkishólmur, in the north of Snæfellsnes peninsula.
+This large fjord is located between the Snæfellsnes peninsula and the west fjords.
+Some tour departs from Stykkishólmur, in the north of the Snæfellsnes peninsula.

 WHAT ARE PUFFINS?